App Ideas

 People waste weeks seeing the wrong doctor.
 An app that takes symptoms and recommends the right type of specialist (dermatologist vs allergist vs rheumatologist) saves time and reduces healthcare costs.

-8. Chronic Condition Daily Logger
+8. Single-Condition Daily Logger

 App Store: severity 4.3/5